Warp Review 2026 - AI Terminal & Agent Platform

 What counts as a credit in Warp?

-Does Warp have a SOC 2 Type 2 attestation?
+Does Warp have a SOC 2 Type II attestation?

-Does Warp have Zero Data Retention policies with LLM providers?
+Does Warp have Zero Data Retention agreements with LLM providers?

 Warp Integrations